caenrigen/vscode-jupytext-sync/README.md

 - **Automatic Synchronization**:
   - Automatically syncs paired files (`.ipynb` and text-based formats like `.py`, `.md`) when you open, save, or close them.
 This ensures that your notebook and its text representation are always in sync.
   - Configuration options allow you to customize which events trigger a sync (on open, on save, on close for both text documents and notebook documents).
 See the `jupytextSync.syncDocuments` setting for details.
+- **Seamless Notebook-First Workflow**:
+  - **Auto-open notebooks**: When you open a paired text file (e.g., `.py`, `.md`), the extension automatically opens the paired `.ipynb` notebook instead, providing a seamless editing experience.
+This behavior can be customized via the `jupytextSync.autoOpenNotebook` setting.
+  - **Auto-cleanup**: Optionally delete the `.ipynb` file when closing the notebook editor, keeping your workspace clean when the text file is your primary source of truth.
+Deleted files are moved to trash and can be recovered.
+See the `jupytextSync.deleteOnNotebookClose` setting for details.
 - **Open Text Files as Notebooks**:
   - Open Jupytext-compatible text files (e.g., `.py`, `.md` with Jupytext metadata) as notebooks using the "**Open as paired Notebook via Jupytext**" command.
 A notebook file will be created and all your edits in it will be synced to the text file(s).
 - **Persistent Cell Outputs**: All files are saved to disk, meaning cell outputs are not lost when reopening a notebook, providing a more consistent experience.